 - NIS Servers can be configured to centrally manage system and account information.
 These servers can share the contents of /etc/passwd, /etc/shadow, /etc/ group, and several other files among any number of clients.

-- To configure a client, you must install the ypbind and portmap RPMs, and then you can run system-config-authentication.
+- To configure a client, you must install the ypbind and rpcbind RPMs, and then you can run system-config-authentication.

 - This command will make the proper entries in:

 - /etc/sysconfig/network

 - /etc/yp.conf

 - /etc/nsswitch.conf

-- o /etc/pam.d/system-auth
+- /etc/pam.d/system-auth

-- Configure your server to authenticate against server1.example.com - 2.
-You should then be able to log in to your server as station# (where # is your station number) with the password: redhat - 3.
-Next, configure the automounter service to automatically mount the user's home directory from server1 at login - 4.
-Finally, configure automounter to automatically do this for ANY station# account
+- 1. Configure your server to authenticate against server1.example.com using NIS. - 2.
+You should then be able to log in to your server as station# (where # is your station number) with the password: station#